AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

    For more information on managing Points of Interest, refer to the [Adobe Mobile Services documentation](https://marketing.adobe.com/resources/help/en_US/mobile/t_manage_points.html).

-## Collecting subscribers' Points of interest data
+## Collecting subscribers' Points of interest data {#collecting-subscribers-points-of-interest-data}

 A specific custom resource enables you to define the data that you want to collect from your applications' subscribers.

 This step is described in the [Administrating guide](../../administration/using/configuring-a-mobile-application-using-sdk-v4.md#collecting-subscribers--data-from-a-mobile-application).

-## Accessing mobile apps used to collect location data
+## Accessing mobile apps used to collect location data {#accessing-mobile-apps-used-to-collect-location-data}

 To access the successfully created applications in Adobe Campaign: